yasuyuky/docker-atom-clang-test/README.md

-# Docker Image for rust
+# Docker Image for Atom Clang test

 A dorcker image for testing Atom editor packages using clang